 Slane is located in an area steeped in history; from the Neolithic structures of Newgrange, Knowth and Dowth, through the ancient Christian settlements on the Hill of Slane and the Hill of Tara, and on to the Battle of the Boyne site nearby.

-a page for a general history of the parish (below)
+• a general history of the parish (below)

-a page for the Church of St Patrick, Slane, and
+• the Church of St Patrick, Slane, and

-a page for the Church of the Assumption, Monknewtown.
+• the Church of the Assumption, Monknewtown.